dosullivan019/EA_Atlantis_dev/Documentation/Documentation.md

 Control their predators by focusing on increasing the biomass of their predators.

+#### 14 April 2021 Trouble shooting calibration issues - from Beth's lectures
+If SN and RN are increasing/steady but numbers are decreasing: too few recruits.

+You will need to play with the KDENR or the BH alpha.

+If recruits are not growing quick enough.
+KWRR and KWSR - set these to the XXX_Struct_N and XXX_Res_N of the youngest age class in the initial conditions file.

 #### TODO
 Check ice-dwelling microfauna are working as expected - suggested by Beth as she couldn't see them in Olive.
 Do PPL, PDF need iron concentrations?
 Check outputBoxlight.txt.
 Looks like Box 2, 3 and 4 have high light at the beginning and then drops off - which is probably why the growth is weird?
+Increase mL for fished species until harvest model is brought in.
+Fix transport warnings - one is box 24 layer 0 and the initial Fe in this box layer needs to be increased as the phytoplankton are limited from the very beginning.
+Det_Si goes negative in box 10 layer 9 and box 7 layers 6-9 at some point so need to look into this.